leeashlee/leeashlee.github.io/content/english/post/socials-alternative-frontends/index.md

 So yes, I’m writing a blog post about it so I could share it with people.
 Don’t worry, normies, I got chu!
 I’ll save you from doomscrolling!

-This post is going to have links, both for the project source codes + instances I use.
-I am planning to self host those front-end at some point, I just procrastinate a lot.
+This post is going to have links, both for the projects source codes + instances I use.
+I am planning to self host those frontends at some point, I just procrastinate a lot.

 ## What the fuck is a front-ended social media?!
 Frontend alternatives for social media platforms are designed to provide a more privacy-friendly and ad-free experience.
-These alternatives often use the APIs or scrape data from the original social media services but present it in a cleaner, more user-friendly format.
+These alternatives often use the <abbr title="Application Programming Interface">API</abbr>s or scrape data from the original social media services but present it in a cleaner, more user-friendly format.

 These alternatives aim to enhance user privacy and reduce intrusive elements like ads and tracking scripts.